-The thing I’ve long hailed is that no matter what your lot in life, health insurance is a necessity.
+The thing I’ve long hailed is that no matter what your lot in life and visited rehab in Gainesville to get rid of drinking, health insurance is a necessity.
 I believe you take too big a risk of sinking your financial ship if you do not carry at least basic major medical coverage of some sort, and I even dedicated a portion of my book to that very notion.

 There are plenty of folks out there that don’t have insurance and can’t afford to spend the money to buy it.
 For a standard family plan, even when everybody is healthy, it is possible to spend $1,000 or more per month for basic health coverage.